 Charcot and Peter Island Antarctic Expedition

-This is off the beaten track Antarctica, go beyond 66°33’ south of the Equator. the Antarctic Circle and explore the seldom visited Charcot and Peter I Islands.
+Land on the moon!
+Well, it may actually feel like it on this exciting voyage to Antarctica.
+This is off the beaten track Antarctica, go beyond 66°33’ south of the Equator. the Antarctic Circle and explore the remote and seldom visited Charcot and Peter I Islands!

 The outstanding new luxury exploration vessel, the Le Commandant-Charcot, is purpose built for remote polar regions.
 This hybrid-electric polar exploration ship powered by LNG considers the environment, and provides you with plenty of comfort at the same time, including panoramic restaurants and an indoor swimming pool.